evansbenj/BIO722.md/5_deduping.md

 # This script will read in the *_sorted.bam file names in a directory, and
 # make and execute a GATK command IndelRealigner on these files.
 # It takes as input a variable, which is the chromosome name (e.g. chr1)
+# and requires that you have run RealignerTargetCreator beforehand

 my $path_to_reference_genome="/2/scratch/USERNAME/monkey_directory/my_monkey_chromosome/";
 my $reference_genome=$ARGV[0].".fa";